 An all-in-one contact center solution gives a comprehensive view of activities—and that enables better visibility into agent actions.
 Supervisors can easily identify agent handle times, resolution rates and the number of interactions taken—sliced by queue, agent or media type—to pinpoint problem areas and address them quickly.
 In the new Total Economic Impact (TEI) of Genesys Cloud Report, Forrester found that contact centers who use the Genesys Cloud reported better-quality hires, more informed agents and a greater ease in identifying low-performing agents and areas to improve through training.

 4. Understand and Leverage Collaboration Tools

 An engaged and informed contact center agent is more productive.
 Collaboration tools like video conferencing and chat give agents a way to access information from other employees within the organization.
 Whether it’s the ability to ask questions of company thought leaders or get clarification on an issue from another agent, communication and collaboration make a massive difference.

 5. Focus on Agent Retention

 The cost of losing an agent is significant.
-Customers using the Genesys Cloud CX have seen a decrease in employee turnover from 30% to 15%.
+Customers using the Genesys Cloud have seen a decrease in employee turnover from 30% to 15%.
 And that saves the business time and money associated with hiring and training new agents.
 Plus, agents who enjoy their work are more likely to stay at the company and move into more senior roles.
 Creating a culture where agents are nurtured and empowered leads to happier employees and improved customer experience.

-Forrester reported, small and mid-size contact centers who use the Genesys Cloud CX realized a 25% improvement in contact center productivity and saved $2.6 million (three-year benefit present value).
-Get the Total Economic Impact (TEI) of Genesys Cloud CX Report and learn how you can improve agent productivity and customer service.
+Forrester reported, small and mid-size contact centers who use the Genesys Cloud realized a 25% improvement in contact center productivity and saved $2.6 million (three-year benefit present value).
+Get the Total Economic Impact (TEI) of Genesys Cloud Report and learn how you can improve agent productivity and customer service.

 Subscribe to our free newsletter and get blog updates in your inbox.